VasasA/unique_field/README.txt

 whether each field must be unique or whether the fields in combination must be unique.

-It has been tested with CCK-5.x-1.6-1 with the integer and text fields, and with the date field from Date 5.x-1.8.
+It has been tested with the integer and text fields from CCK-5.x-1.6-1, the date field from Date 5.x-1.8, the name fields from cck_fullname-5.x-1.5, and the e-mail field from email-5.x-1.x.

 This does not work well with the 'decimal' field in the CCK 5.x releases, due to a problem with the floating point datatype used.
 (However, this is